Job opportunities

 All our job vacancies are listed below.
 If there are no vacancies displayed, please bookmark this page and check back for future opportunities.
 If you are interested in volunteering, please head to our volunteering page.

-Reports to: Head of Operations.
+Reports to: Head of Finance.

 Responsible for: No direct reports at this time.

-Job term: This is a permanent 0.6 FTE position.
-The appointment is subject to a six-month probationary period.
+Job term: The position is at 0.8 FTE, with a full-time option available for an exceptional candidate.
+Appointment is subject to a six-month probationary period.

-Hours of work: 22.5 hours over a minimum of three days between Monday and Friday.
+Hours of work: 30 hours (0.8FTE) over a minimum of four days between Monday and Friday.
 Occasional evening or weekend work may be required, for which time off in lieu can be taken.
 No overtime will be paid.

 Annual leave entitlement: 25 days (pro rata) plus public holidays.